Attribute First, then Generate: Locally-attributable Grounded Text Generation: Modeling

 \subsection{Fine-tuning}

-We also explore fine-tuning models for the various steps of our framework, aligning the input-ouput formulation of each subtask to its ICL counterpart in \cref{sec:icl}.
-During content selection ((a) in \cref{fig:architecture}), our model is taught to copy task-specific segments from $\mathcal{D}$ verbatim, and to separate them using a special markup (see \cref{subsec:implementation_details-content_selection} and \cref{fig:ft_MDS_content_selection}).
+We also explore fine-tuning models for the various steps of our framework, aligning the input-output formulation of each subtask to its ICL counterpart in \cref{sec:icl}.
+During content selection ((a) in \cref{fig:architecture}), our model is taught to copy task-specific segments from $\mathcal{D}$ verbatim, and to separate them using a special markup (see \cref{subsec:implementation_details-content_selection} and \cref{fig:ft_MDS_content_selection,fig:ft_lfqa_content_selection}).
 To further ensure strict lexical fidelity to the source text, a constrained decoding approach is adopted during inference (see \cref{appendix:logits_processor} for more details).

-In the sentence planning step ((b) in \cref{fig:architecture}), we use special tokens to 'highlight' the previously selected spans, and teach our model to copy verbatim the ``highlighted'' spans in a clustered and ordered manner, using special tokens to separate between different clusters and different highlights within a cluster (see \cref{subsec:implementation_details-generation_planning} and \cref{fig:ft_MDS_planning} for more details).
-This phase similarly incorporates a constrained decoding technique to maintain close lexical similarity to the highlighted content.
-Finally, for the sentence generation step ((c) in \cref{fig:architecture}), we use special tokens to separate between the highlighted documents, the prefix, and for the LFQA setting the query (see \cref{subsec:appendix_attributed_fused_output} and \cref{fig:ft_MDS_sentence_generation}).
+In the sentence planning step ((b) in \cref{fig:architecture}), we use special tokens to `highlight' the previously selected spans, and teach our model to copy verbatim the ``highlighted'' spans in a clustered and ordered manner, using special tokens to separate between different clusters and different highlights within a cluster (see \cref{subsec:implementation_details-generation_planning} and \cref{fig:ft_MDS_planning,fig:ft_lfqa_planning} for more details).
+This phase similarly incorporates a constrained decoding technique to maintain exact lexical matching to the highlighted content.
+Finally, for the sentence generation step ((c) in \cref{fig:architecture}), we use special tokens to separate between the highlighted documents, the prefix, and for the LFQA setting the query (see \cref{subsec:appendix_attributed_fused_output} and \cref{fig:ft_MDS_sentence_generation,fig:ft_lfqa_sentence_generation}).

-\paragraph{Joint Selection and Planning.} We also explore a joint strategy that combines content selection and plan generation.
+\paragraph{Joint Selection and Planning.} We also explore a joint strategy that combines the content selection and plan generation stages ((a) and (b)).
 Here, the entire document set $\mathcal{D}$ serves as input, and the output is an ordered series of ``highlight'' clusters $C_1,\ldots,C_n$.
 To ensure exact copying of source spans, we employ the aforementioned constrained decoding strategy.
 For more details, see \cref{subsec:implementation_details-generation_planning}.